dilipnitjsr/Telegram-Bot/README.md

 ### Listen User Inputs
-Like other chat-bot this manager also listen to user and response as per input command currently chat-bot respond on start, help and search command. to start listening call the \textit{polling()} method
+Like other chat-bot this manager also listen to user and response as per input command currently chat-bot respond on start, help and search command. to start listening call the *polling()*  method

 ##### Code